-You will visit the GWorld Card Office on the first day of class to obtain your GWorld, or GW student ID, card.
-You must bring a government-issued photo ID to receive your GWorld card.
+If you have not pre-uploaded your information to the MyWeb Portal, you will visit the GWorld Card Office on the first day of class to obtain your GWorld, or GW student ID, card.
+You must bring a government-issued photo ID\ to receive your GWorld card.
 Accepted forms of identification include:

 - Driver's license with photo

-- Passport (for International Students, your passport must contain a Visa stamp)
+- ◆ Passport (for International Students, your passport must contain a Visa stamp)

 - ◆ US Students: High School ID with photo